AIWAYS U5: production version of electric SUV set for Geneva debut

 The trip began in Xi'an on 17 July and ended in Frankfurt on 7 September to coincide with the start of the city's motor show.
 During the 53-day drive, the pair of development cars passed through 12 countries, including China, Kazakhstan, Russia, Finland, Norway, Sweden, Denmark, the Netherlands, Belgium, France and Switzerland.

 Over two-thirds of the route was on unpaved or broken roads and temperatures hit 35 degrees Celsius.
 They crossed the Gobi Desert, traversed the Kazakh Steppe and Southern Ural Mountains and passed through northern Scandinavia, places where conventional charging points were few and far between.
 The team had to top up with electricity from hotels and service stations en route, as well as charge the cars up overnight on slow, low-voltage supplies.

 Engineers on the drive were in daily contact with company headquarters in Shanghai, sharing data and diagnostic information so that the software in each car could be tested and improved in real-time.
 They carried out frequent updates to the on-board software throughout the drive to ensure maximum compatibility with different charging standards and voltages in different regions.

-The U5 was one of two models from AIWAYS displayed at the Geneva Motor Show in March: the other was a methanol-electric supercar co-developed with engineer Roland Gumpert, the man behind the Gumpert Apollo.
+The U5 was one of two models from AIWAYS displayed at the 2019 Geneva Motor Show: the other was a methanol-electric supercar co-developed with engineer Roland Gumpert, the man behind the Gumpert Apollo.